Recap: Buffy The Vampire Slayer S 3 E 11 Gingerbread

 - Burn the Witch! / Witch Hunt

 - Call Back: To "The Wish" with Buffy wondering if she's making any difference in Sunnydale.
+In turn Angel reminds her of what she said in "Amends", of the need to keep fighting regardless of the prospects of victory.

 - Children Are Innocent / Think of the Children!
 (In-Universe): What the Monster of the Week plays upon.